Leonard Cheshire: Early life

 He entered Merton College at the University of Oxford in 1936 and joined Oxford University Air Squadron the following month.
-His closest university friends were Jack Randle and Peter Higgs who both followed him into war; Jack was awarded the VC posthumously in 1944 for bravery in the battle of Kohima and Peter was the first RAF fighter pilot to be lost in combat during the Battle of Britain.
+His closest university friends were Jack Randle and Peter Higgs who both followed him into war; Jack was awarded the VC posthumously in 1944 for bravery in the Battle of Kohima that year, and Peter was the first RAF fighter pilot to be lost in combat during the Battle of Britain.

-At university he became a typical student of the time, taking part in pranks and displaying a knack for getting himself in the newspapers, or 'creating a sensation' as Leonard called it.
+At university he became a typical student of the time, taking part in pranks and displaying a knack for getting himself in the newspapers, or "creating a sensation" as Leonard called it.
 On one occasion at Oxford he was bet half a pint of beer with landlord of the Chequers pub Jig Holloway, that he could not walk to Paris with no more than a few pennies in his pocket; he won his bet - getting to Paris on foot by doing odd jobs and hitchhiking, eventually giving a press conference on arrival and earning enough money to travel back in first class.
-A local newspaper headline 'Undergraduate Astonished that His Car Could Do 40 m.p.h.' was the result of a speeding charge earned in Peter Higgs' car, which in mitigation Cheshire had said was over 2 years old and never known to go above 30.
-Leonard later said his aims at Oxford were to 'drive a Bentley, dress in a Savile Row suit, in short to make pots of money without too many scruples how' yet he had no clear idea how to make money, apart from cultivating celebrity.
+A local newspaper headline "Undergraduate Astonished that His Car Could Do 40 m.p.h." was the result of a speeding charge earned in Peter Higgs' car, which in mitigation Cheshire had said was over 2 years old and never known to go above 30.
+Leonard later said his aims at Oxford were to "drive a Bentley, dress in a Savile Row suit, in short to make pots of money without too many scruples how" yet he had no clear idea how to make money, apart from cultivating celebrity.
 Fred Astaire was an inspiration; Leonard even took tap dancing lessons in the hope of emulating him and modelled his hair and habit of using a cigarette holder on The Saint.
 As a young man, his friends later described him as having a personality of many layers, self-sufficient yet full of nervous energy.

 Academically he was thought intelligent but not wildly keen on his subject, jurisprudence.
-His tutor F.H.
-Lawson said he 'kept up quite well ...
+His tutor F. H. Lawson said he "kept up quite well ...
 He wasn't the pure intellectual type.
-I was always satisfied with his work because he was 'a trier' - without breaking his neck'.
+I was always satisfied with his work because he was 'a trier' - without breaking his neck".
 During his university years, Cheshire was required to participate in one of the service clubs.
 He chose the cavalry, but soon found the early hours and physical demands were not to his liking, and he transferred to the Oxford University Air Squadron because it involved sitting down.
 There he learned his basic piloting skills.
 Cheshire graduated in 1939 with a second-class degree.